Josefinekihlstrom/LauraDay/TESTING.md

 you can go back to the same product and add even more items so that it exceeds the 99 limit.
 This is noted as a bug as the most ideal thing would be to add a limit so that it is not possible to add more items of a product when you have already added 99 of them.
 A more realistic feature would be to make it impossible to add more than a certain number of an item than what is in stock.
 This probably requires some coding and may be something to think about adding in the future.
+The bug remains unsolved.
+2. When searching for a word that results in 0 products being shown on the products page that follows, the pagination is not pushed down to the page as there is no content filling the page to push it down with.
+This bug remains unsolved due to lack of time fixing it.